Precious-Odion/habit-tracker-pwa/README.md

 - IDs are generated using `crypto.randomUUID()` (globally unique)
 - Completion dates are stored as **ISO strings (YYYY-MM-DD)**
 - Duplicate completion dates are prevented
-- Data is scoped per user
+- Data is scoped per user per browser

 ---